 Students who miss the class are required to engage in self-study to catch up with the contents.

-Classes will be held on Microsoft Teams, which is available to all WU students and employees via their Office365 accounts.
+In the case of emergency, they can be held on Microsoft Teams, which is available to all WU students and employees via their Office365 accounts.
 Invitations will be sent to every participant by the instructor.

 The course is designed as a mixture of lecture with accompanying project assignments.